This post may contain affiliate links. Please see my full Disclosure Policy for details.

-A perfect side dish or just fantastic filling for burritos, this Creamy Confetti Rice is stick-to-your-ribs delicious!
+A perfect side dish or just fantastic filling for burritos, this Creamy Rice (sometimes called Confetti Rice) is stick-to-your-ribs delicious!

 - 4 cups water